Michael Zinner Health services research Fellowship

 PROGRAM EXPECTATIONS

-Attend the SOC Annual Meeting and Scientific Session during the fellowship year and present your research project in a dedicated session for Zinner fellows.
+Attend the SOC Annual Scientific Session during the fellowship year and present your research project in a dedicated session for Zinner fellows.

 Submit an abstract to a national meeting based on collaborative with your mentor